GarySimons/Gary_Simons/README.md

 My site is deployed on Heroku and GitHub.

 I've been using **GitPod**.
 These are the steps that I used in a **Unique Linux environment**.
-Please make sure you read your documentation that comples with your operating system.
+Please make sure you read your documentation that complies with your operating system.

 1. First log onto **Heroku**.
 2. In the **App Name form**, create a uniquie app name.